 AFRI2002.
-Africa studies workshop (6 credits) (This course is also offered to second and third year non-BA students for inter-faculty broadening purposes.)
-This course involves attending seminars and workshops on advanced topics in African Studies (including history, literature, linguistics, education, music, law, science, technology, and international relations) by leading Africanist scholars.
+Africa studies workshop (6 credits) This course involves attending seminars and workshops on advanced topics in African Studies (including history, literature, linguistics, education, music, law, science, technology, and international relations) by leading Africanist scholars.
 Prerequisite: AFRI1001.

 AFRI2003.
-Proficiency course in an African language X (6 credits) (This course is also offered to second and third year non-BA students for inter-faculty broadening purposes.)
-Depending on staff and tutor availability, a selection of beginners' courses in African languages like Swahili, Hausa, Akan, and Dagaare will be offered during the summer.
+Proficiency course in an African language X (6 credits) Depending on staff and tutor availability, a selection of beginners' courses in African languages like Swahili, Hausa, Akan, and Dagaare will be offered during the summer.
 Students going to a particular African country in connection with AFRI2001 must learn a language spoken in the area of Africa they are scheduled to go to.
 Assessment: 100% coursework.

 AFRI2004.
-Introduction to African linguistics (6 credits) (This course is also offered to second and third year non-BA students for inter-faculty broadening purposes.)
-This course will cover basic aspects of the phonology, morphology, syntax and semantics of major African languages, such as vowel harmony, tone, click sounds, the noun class system, verbal extensions, serial verbs, and other complex constructions.
+Introduction to African linguistics (6 credits) This course will cover basic aspects of the phonology, morphology, syntax and semantics of major African languages, such as vowel harmony, tone, click sounds, the noun class system, verbal extensions, serial verbs, and other complex constructions.
 Some sociolinguistic features about various regions in Africa will also be included.
+Assessment: 100% coursework.

 AFRI2005.
-Africa-China relations (6 credits) (This course is also offered to second and third year non-BA students for inter-faculty broadening purposes.)
+Africa-China relations (6 credits)

 In recent years, Africa and China have renewed their relations to include frequent official visits by top-level government officials between Beijing and the various African capitals, increased trade and economic relations, and more especially, increased interactions between ordinary Africans and Chinese.
 There are now growing Chinese communities in Africa and growing African communities in China.
 This course, based on contemporary research findings by the instructor and by visiting professors, will introduce students to the dynamics and consequences of these closer relationships and interactions.
 Students will be expected to do a field project on an African community in Hong Kong, Macau or mainland China.

 Assessment: 100% coursework.

 AFRI2006.
-African music (6 credits) (This course is also offered to second and third year non-BA students for inter-faculty broadening purposes.)
+African music (6 credits)

 This course will introduce various music cultures and traditions from Africa.
 The course emphasizes the acquisition of basic skills and knowledge of the djembe and gahu drum ensembles from Senegal and Ghana, respectively.
 Lectures will discuss the music and cultural context of various musical and performance genres from West, Southern and Eastern Africa.
 This will include the griot tradition, mbalax, high-life, bawa, morna, mbira and isicathamiya.
 No previous musical experience is necessary.
 Students will participate in intensive African percussion workshops and have the opportunity to learn to play and sing djembe and gahu music.
 Students will also be expected to undertake and maintain a logbook that documents independent practice sessions, either alone or with other participants, and individual progress.

 Assessment: 100% coursework.